semihdesticioglu/semihdesticioglu/index.md

 ---
 ### Covid-19 Dashboard Turkey 💻 📈 by Using Python 🐍

-End-to-end dashboard project to visualize COVID 19 data of Turkey.
+End-to-end dashboard project to visualize COVID-19 data of Turkey.
 It is built using Python's Flask Web Framework and deployed on Heroku cloud.
-Plotly library from Python is used to visualise data.
+Plotly library from Python is used to visualize data.
-For front-end development bootstrap, javascript and CSS are used together on HTML.
+For front-end development bootstrap, javascript, and CSS are used together on HTML.

 Link to the app: [https://covid19turkiye.herokuapp.com/](https://covid19turkiye.herokuapp.com/)